Aditi-kulkarni16/OIBSIP/README.md

+OIBSIP - Oasis Infobyte Internship Tasks 🚀

+This repository contains the project completed as part of the Data Science / Machine Learning learning project.

+📂 Projects in This Repository
-Sales Prediction using Machine Learning
+1. Sales Prediction using Machine Learning 📊
-Project Overview

-Sales Prediction is the process of estimating the future sales of a product based on various factors such as advertising budget, target audience, and marketing platforms.
-Businesses use these predictions to make better marketing and financial decisions.
+Folder: Sales-Prediction-ML

+Description

-This project uses Machine Learning with Python to predict product sales based on advertising expenditure on different platforms such as TV, Radio, and Newspaper.
+Sales Prediction is a machine learning project that predicts the future sales of a product based on advertising budgets spent on different platforms such as TV, Radio, and Newspaper.

-Objective

-The main objective of this project is to build a machine learning model that can predict sales based on advertising data.
-This helps businesses understand how marketing investments influence product sales.
+The model analyzes historical advertising data and predicts how much sales can be expected depending on marketing investments.

+Features

+Loads an advertising dataset (advertising.csv)

+Performs data preprocessing and feature selection

+Trains a Linear Regression model

+Evaluates the model performance

+Predicts sales based on new advertising input

-Technologies Used
+🛠 Tools & Technologies

 Python